Come celebrate our 7th Season with us as we move to our "Pommies HQ" in downtown Wauconda on Main Street this summer!

 Q. What grades/ages is this program reaching out to?

 A. In Fall 2018 we had Princess Poms, and in Spring 2019 we quadrupled in numbers to add ages 4-8th Grade.
 We are proud to have children from eight different towns from surrounding areas for the last 6 Seasons (now 10 towns in our 7th Season!) to come together to learn dance and have a great time!
 We love having girls from towns all over coming to enjoy dance and performing!
-We plan on expanding even more in Fall 2021!

 Q. What info do you have on requirements like games and practices?